 Also, the best monitors for photo editing will be height-adjustable, but not all displays will have the same capability to be fine-tuned.
-And, finally, when you’re buying a high-end display, it’s important to make sure your computer’s graphics cardware is up to the task of displaying the high-resolutions some monitors can reproduce.
-So, we’ll dive into the best monitors for photo editing in 2018.
+And, finally, when you’re buying a high-end display, it’s important to make sure your computer’s graphics hardware is up to the task of displaying the high-resolutions some monitors can reproduce.

 1. Eizo ColorEdge CG318-4K

 A brilliant monitor for photo editing

 Screen size: 31.3-inch | Resolution: 4096 x 2160 | Refresh rate: 60Hz | Panel technology: IPS | Inputs: 1 x DisplayPort, 1 x Mini DisplayPort, 2 x HDMI, 1 x VGA | USB: 4 x USB 3.0